Maxithx/linux-pi-monitor/README.md

 - Update Center UX (v0.5.4)
   - Added light overall progress meter + per-package bars that stay in sync with apt output.
-  - ‚ÄúFull/Noob‚Äù workflows now run every action sequentially and show completion states in the table (‚ÄúInstallation done‚Äù + Installed buttons).
+  - ìFull/Noobî workflows now run every action sequentially and show completion states in the table (ìInstallation doneî + Installed buttons).
   - Manual installs no longer disappear; rows stay visible so you can see what was just applied.
 - Light UI refresh
   - Cards, tables, and buttons now share the same light palette; README screenshots updated accordingly.